Ami13F/Ability/README.md

 > about Unity games.
 In this project,
 > at the beginning, exists
 > three levels with different
->  kind of difficulty, design for helping me
+>  kind of difficulty,
-> to improve my skills .
+> meant to challenge the player.